 Based on these inputs, eight goal statements, shown in Table 1, have been crafted to guide the development of the Connect 2045 Plan and the prioritization of transportation improvement projects.
-Objectives and performance measures will be identified in the final Connect 2045 Plan.

 Goal Goal Statement Safety Transportation facilities provide safe travel options for all residents and visitors.
-Growth Stimulate growth in the economy, development, and tourism by providing a transportation system that accommodates current and future demand for the movement of residents, visitors, and goods .
-Integrate transportation and land use decisions to create and preserve neighborhoods that provibrant community character and encourage active living.
+Growth Stimulate growth in the economy, development, and tourism by providing a transportation system that accommodates current and future demand for the movement of residents, visitors, and goods.
+Integration Integrate transportation and land use decisions to create and preserve neighborhoods that promote vibrant community character and encourage active living .
 Choices Provide travel choices that are accessible to all travelers, promote local mobility, and reduce the impacts of transportation on the environment and neighborhoods.
-Efficiency Optimize the use of existing infrastructure and opportunistic funding options to make prudent investments in the transportation network to maintain system predictability.
-Connectivity Develop and maintain a multimodal transportation system that provides direct, continuous, and safe connections between local and regional destinations and services. 🐥 Resiliency Design transportation facilities and networks so they are secure and resilient to impacts from manmade or natural disasters. 🕵 Maintenance Extend the life of the transportation system and promote fiscal responsibility by emphasizing maintenance over system expansion.
+Efficiency Optimize the use of existing infrastructure and opportunistic funding options to make prudent investments in the transportation network to maintain system predictability. ← Connectivity Develop and maintain a multimodal transportation system that provides direct, continuous, and safe connections between local and regional destinations and services.
+Resiliency Design transportation facilities and networks so they are secure and resilient to impacts from manmade or natural disasters. 🕵 Maintenance Extend the life of the transportation system and promote fiscal responsibility by emphasizing maintenance over system expansion.